-The n-channel, open-drain mode register (PNE) is used to configure ports 0, 2 and 3 as n-channel open-drain or push-pull outputs.
-When a bit in the PNE register is set to "1", the corresponding output pin is configured to n-channel open-drain; when set to "0", the output pin is configured to push-pull.
-The PNE register consists of an 8-bit register and a 4-bit register; PNE1 can be addressed by 8-bit write instructions only and PNE2 by 4-bit write instructions only.
+The n-channel, open-drain mode register (PNE) is used to configure ports 0, 2, 3,4, 6-13 to n-channel, open-drain or as push-pull outputs.
+When a bit in the PNE register is set to "1", the corresponding output pin is configured to n-channel, open-drain; when set to "0", the output pin is configured to push-pull.
+The all PNE registers consist of 8-bit registers only.